 Figure 1: Enumeration of bacteria in the Xenopus tropicalis gut during development.

 A. Cytometric profiles.
-Each dot in the plot represent one event (i.e. a cell), the color represents the density of overlapping point from red to blue.
-The vertical axis represents the measurement of propidium iodide (PI) fluorescence (614/20nm) and the horizontal axis represents the measurement of forward scatter.
-The two plots represent the result for young tadpole at stage NF45-48 (top) and mature tadpoles at stage NF56 (bottom).
-White letters highlight the Different bacterial population.
-The signal at around 10 units of fluorescence is due to background.
+Each dot in the plot represents one event (i.e. a cell), the color represents the density of overlapping point from red to blue.
+The vertical axis represents DNA content by the measurement of propidium iodide (PI) fluorescence (614/20nm) and the horizontal axis represents the relative cell size by the measurement of forward scatter.
+Different bacterial populations are highlighted by an ellipse and identified by a text label.
+The top-right events labelled with a “b” correspond to the beads used for normalization.
+Background signals have been removed.
 B. Changes of bacterial load during development.
 The vertical axis represents the number of bacteria and the horizontal axis corresponds to the different stages of development.
 Each dot corresponds to a biological replicate, the error bar represents the standard deviation obtained by technical replicates.
 A ★ marks the beginning of feeding and ★★ marks the change from the tadpole to the adult diet.

-Figure 2: Bacterial communities in the Xenopus gut across development.
+Figure 2: Phylum and Family-level compositional changes in the Xenopus gut microbiome across development.

 A. Bar plot representation of the bacterial diversity at the phylum level.
-Tad: Premetamorphic tadpoles NF54 to NF56.
-Pro: Prometamorphic tadpoles NF58 to NF61; Met: Metamorphic tadpole NF 62; Fro: Froglet NF66; Adu: sexually mature adults.
-B. Microbiota diversity during Xenopus development.
-Phylogenetic diversity measured using Faith’ PD index for X. tropicalis gut microbial communities across developmental life stages as indicated on the x-axis.
-Letters a, b and c indicate significant differences at the 0.05 level between developmental stages according to pairwise Dunn’s rank sum post-hoc test (see Methods section for details).
-C. Principal coordinate analysis of gut-associated microbial communities during Xenopus development.
-Community membership was analyzed using unweighted Unifrac distance, and community structure was analyzed using philR distance.
-Percentages of the explained variations are indicated on both axes.
+From top to bottom, the results for the different life stages studied are shown: Premetamorphic tadpoles (NF54 to NF56); Prometamorphic tadpoles (NF58 to NF61); Metamorphic tadpole (NF 62); Froglet (NF66); Adult: sexually mature adults (males and females).
+B. Bar plot representation of the bacterial diversity at the family level, in the same order as A. C. Same as A but viewed at the sample level to highlight the interindividual differences.
+D. Bar plot representation of gram positive and gram negative bacterial phyla.

 Figure 3: Xenopus microbiota across several adult organs and samples